GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/08.171-180/07.Broad-Is-the-Road/docs.md

 ---
+title: |
-title: 177.
-Broad Is the Road
+    177. Broad Is the Road - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 177.
+Broad Is the Road.
+Broad is the road that leads to death, And thousands walk together there; But wisdom shows a narrow path, With here and there a traveler.
+    keywords:  |
-    keywords: Christ in Song, Broad Is the Road, Broad is the road that leads to death ,
+        Christ in Song, adventhymnals, advent hymnals, Broad Is the Road, Broad is the road that leads to death .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 177. BROAD IS THE ROAD
+####  Christ in Song,

 ```txt
 1.